Fragrant Yorkshire Goat Tagine

 One the meat is browned, heat a tablespoon of oil in a large casserole dish over medium-low heat.
 Add the onion and fry gently until tender (about 10 minutes).
 Crush the toasted spices until a powder is formed, add this to the onions along with the cinnamon, garlic, ginger, paprika and some salt.
 Cook for a few minutes.
 Add the browned meat and any juices to the saucepan/casserole dish.

 Add half a jug of recently boiled water (about 400ml) to the frying pan.
 Let it bubble and scrape up any caramelised bits from the bottom of the pan, add these to the meat pot.
 Pour in the chopped tomatoes, adding just enough water to cover the meat.
-Bring to a simmer then half cover with a lid.
+Add the apricots and almonds, bring to a simmer then half cover with a lid.